neil314159/portfolio-project-4/README.md

-## OOP Principles

-This project made use of Object Oriented Programming principles in two main ways:
 ### Class-Based Views
 * Django provides an implementation of generic class Views for Creating, Viewing, Updating and Deleting objects.
 If your model inherits from these classes, then the forms required for these user interactions are automatically generated and implemented, and the developer just has to provide a template to style the output and user interaction of these forms.